 No Data Centers in Franklin County Merchandise

-Pacific ROOT Coalition was formed by local residents to organize, educate, and advocate for responsible land use and infrastructure decisions that protect our community’s future.
+These organizations were formed by local residents to organize, educate, and advocate for responsible land use and infrastructure decisions that protect our community’s future.

 While data centers are often presented as isolated developments, their real-world impacts extend far beyond a single parcel of land.
 Noise and light pollution, water strain, power grid stress, environmental risk, and declining property values affect surrounding neighborhoods and the region as a whole.